OleMussmann/nps/DEVELOPMENT.md

 ### Setup
 1. Abuse "Setting -> General -> Pull Requests" and "Settings -> Rules -> Ruleset (main)" to create conflicting requirements for the `main` branch.
 This disables merging on the web UI.
 See: https://github.com/orgs/community/discussions/4618#discussioncomment-11652479

-1. Instead, use GitHub actions to fast-worward merge.
+1. Instead, use GitHub actions to fast-forward merge.
 See https://github.com/sequoia-pgp/fast-forward for details.

 ### Usage
-After all tests have passed, comment `/fast-worward` in the PR discussions.
+After all tests have passed, comment `/fast-forward` in the PR discussions.